WHY CAPHOUND

 An owner on every dollar

-Cost attribution by feature, team, and customer — each budget carrying a named owner and an approval path.
-Nobody's spend is anonymous.
+Cost attributed by feature, team, and customer — each budget carrying a named owner and an approval path.
+Nobody’s spend is anonymous.

 Spending stops at the limit